OMS1996/Carla_The_RL_Self-Driving-Car/README.md

 If you are experiencing any bugs, please email me at omarmoh.said@yahoo.com

 ### Resources.
-Following are the list of some popular blogging platforms and their RSS feed urls:
+Following are some the sources that I used some are more important than others, but here they are:

 | Name | Comments
 |--------|--------